Kittisak-M/Best-Strategy-to-Buy-Car-for-Value-Concious-Customer/README.md

 ## Usage 🛠️

 To explore the analysis and findings:
-1. Clone the repository: `git clone https://github.com/yourusername/Best-Buys-Cars-Resale-Value.git`
+1. Clone the repository: `git clone https://github.com/Kittisak-M/Best-Buys-Cars-Resale-Value.git`
 2. Navigate to the project directory: `cd Best-Buys-Cars-Resale-Value`
 3. Follow the instructions in the `notebooks` directory to run the analysis.

-## License 📜

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.